Loungin

-"Loungin" is a song by American rapper LL Cool J, released on June 25, 1996 as the third and final single from his sixth studio album Mr. Smith.
-Issued by Def Jam Recordings, the LP version was produced by Rashad "Ringo" Smith and featured backing vocals by R&B duo Terri & Monica.
-The Radio Remix Edit, titled "Loungin (Who Do Ya Luv)", was featured on the soundtrack to Paramount and Nickelodeon's 1997 comedy film Good Burger, remixed by Trackmasters and featuring backing vocals by R&B group Total.
+"Loungin" is a song by American rapper LL Cool J, released on June 25, 1996, as the third and final single from his sixth studio album, Mr. Smith (1995).
+Issued by Def Jam Music Group, the LP version was produced by Rashad Smith and features backing vocals by R&B duo Terri & Monica.
+The radio remix edit, titled "Loungin (Who Do Ya Luv)", appeared on the soundtrack to Paramount and Nickelodeon's 1997 comedy film Good Burger, remixed by Trackmasters (under the name Tone) and featuring backing vocals by R&B group Total.
+"Loungin (Who Do Ya Luv)" was later included on LL Cool J's compilation album All World: Greatest Hits and also appeared in an episode of his sitcom, In the House.

-"Loungin (Who Do Ya Luv)" was also featured in the compilation All World: Greatest Hits and also appeared in an episode of LL's sitcom, In the House.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

-Reception
+Composition

-The single was a success, peaking at number three on the Billboard Hot 100, number one on Hot Rap Singles and number four on Hot R&B/Hip-Hop Songs.
-It sold 1.3 million copies, earning a platinum certification from the RIAA.
+This original LP version of "Loungin" features a sample of "Nite and Day" by Al B. Sure!, while "Loungin (Who Do Ya Luv)" samples "Who Do You Love" by Bernard Wright.

-Samples
+Commercial performance

-This original LP version features a sample of "Nite and Day" by singer Al B. Sure!.
-The Radio Remix Edit that was featured on the Good Burger movie soundtrack sampled "Who Do You Love" by singer and keyboardist Bernard Wright.
+The single was a commercial success, peaking at number three on the US Billboard Hot 100, number one on the Billboard Hot Rap Singles chart, and number four on the Billboard Hot R&B Singles chart.
+It sold 1.3 million copies, earning a platinum certification from the Recording Industry Association of America (RIAA).

 Music video

-The music video featured the "Loungin (Who Do Ya Luv)" version and was directed by Hype Williams.
-It was released in June 1996.
-It included a cameo from Funkmaster Flex as well as performance shots from the group Total.
+The music video for "Loungin (Who Do Ya Luv)" was directed by Hype Williams.
+It includes a cameo from Funkmaster Flex as well as performance shots from Total.
 The video depicts LL Cool J having an affair with a woman who is unhappy in her relationship.